NIEM/NIEM.github.io/reference/tools/oxygen/snippets/index.md

 ## Using NIEM snippets with Oxygen

-For more information on snippets in Oxygen, please their page about [Code Templates](https://www.oxygenxml.com/doc/versions/23.0/ug-editor/topics/code-templates-x-editing2.html).
+For more information on snippets in Oxygen, please see their page about [Code Templates](https://www.oxygenxml.com/doc/versions/23.0/ug-editor/topics/code-templates-x-editing2.html).

 ### Import snippets